pinobatch/hello-world/Xubuntu_setup.md

 * Blank screen after 5 minutes on battery or 15 minutes plugged in
 * Put display to sleep one minute after blanking

+**Experimental:** Some laptops' trackpads come set to treat accidental touches while typing as mouse clicks.
+Try turning on [palm detection] so that touching the trackpad while typing doesn't move the insertion point or (worse) focus.
+Add this to the end of `.profile` (or to `.bash_profile` if that exists instead):

+    synclient PalmDetect=1

+If that doesn't work, in Settings > Mouse and Touchpad, have it freeze for 0.2 seconds after typing.

 GIMP:

 * Enable single-window mode